What is Linux Clustering?

 Linux Clustering in AWS

 While cloud providers, such as AWS, provide high availability options, they do not provide the level of high availability and breadth of protection across the whole application infrastructure that customers demand and that you once achieved by using clusters before cloud computing.
-That is why AWS is partnering with SIOS.
-SIOS Protection Suite for Linux achieves these desired levels of high availability for our mutual customers and the critical applications they are moving to the AWS cloud.
+SIOS LifeKeeper for Linux achieves these desired levels of high availability for our mutual customers and the critical applications they are moving to the AWS cloud.

 SIOS Protection Suite for Linux on AWS provides all the elements you need to create a high availability Linux cluster in a virtual private cloud (VPC) within a single AWS Region across two Availability Zones.
 It also supports out-of-the-box protection for SAP systems, Oracle databases, and other business-critical applications.

-SIOS and AWS offer SIOS Protection Suite Quickstart on AWS, which helps you create a fully configured and operational Linux high availability cluster in a few short steps.
+The SIOS Protection Suite Quickstart on the AWS Marketplace, helps you create a fully configured and operational Linux high availability cluster in a few short steps.
 It sets up an AWS architecture for SIOS Protection Suite for Linux and deploys it into your AWS account in about half an hour.
-This Quick Start, available in the AWS Marketplace, is for enterprise users who want to deploy SIOS Protection Suite for Linux on AWS into their test or production environment.
+This Quick Start, available is for enterprise users who want to deploy SIOS Protection Suite for Linux on AWS into their test or production environment.

 SIOS Clustering for Linux

-SIOS is a high availability company that has spent the past 20 years focused on delivering HA that is specifically designed for SAP, SQL, Linux, Oracle, and other applications.
-Its experience is built into its product, and installation and configuration take a fraction of the time and cost when compared to custom scripting with the Linux distributions.
+SIOS is a high availability company with 20+ years of delivering reliable, easy-to-manage HA for essential applications, such as SAP, SQL, Linux, Oracle.
+Its experience is built into its product, and installation and configuration take a fraction of the time and cost when compared to custom scripting required with the Linux distributions.
 In addition, SIOS tests and validates new versions of operating systems and applications so its customers don’t have to.
-When a customer calls SIOS for support, they are connected to a high availability expert – someone who only focuses on HA and has been doing so for a very long time.